RogerVillela/rvj/README.md

-# RogerVillela Journal - Technical knowledge for software engineers.
+# RogerVillela Journal - Technical knowledge for software engineers

 About the publications of RogerVillela Journal